 Bring a step ladder/stool — If they are in the old dorms there are high cabinets for storage that we could not reach without a collapsible step ladder so we had to drive to Waynesboro to buy one because there weren’t any left in C’ville!
 Be sure it collapses so can fit behind the door.
 We also needed to buy speakers for her laptop and be sure you have the tallest BED RISERS to add storage space under the bed!

-GO TO STUDY CENTER lunch — Even if you are only half way moved in make the Christian Study Center Move In Day Lunch a PRIORITY.
+GO TO STUDY CENTER lunch — Even if you are only halfway moved in make the Christian Study Center Move-In Day Lunch a PRIORITY.
 Better to come back to unload further or do further set up than miss it as it provides an essential introduction to you and your HOO to the Christian community.
 Look to meet Ken Elzinga, a strong Christian and well loved and respected economics professor as well as many others.
 The Christian Study Center was where my daughter spent LOTS of time first year and it is such a wonderful resource.
 I found a space on Rugby Road to park that day but if you can leave the dorms early enough you can walk.
 If you are running late just have the driver drop everyone else off (invite roommates to come along!) and go find a place to park.
 It is even worth PAYING to park in the pay lots near the “corner” restaurants (come out of Chancellor street, take a left and then take a left again to see other parking).
-We still had stuff to do so we set a time later in the day to meet up with our daughter so she could visit with people at the lunch even after if was over.
+We still had stuff to do so we set a time later in the day to meet up with our daughter so she could visit with people at the lunch even after it was over.
 The local stores are PACKED so I ended up driving to Waynesboro to the Walmart to get something we forgot.
 Remember: lots of power strips as plugs never in right place. — Trudi H.

 Know when to leave, after unloading stuff — Before you drive down or in the car ride, I’d ask your student if they want help setting up their bedroom and when you should leave.
 I’d also ask if they’d like to have lunch with you at the Christian Study Center (go even if they don’t).
 The Move-In-Day lunch is a great opportunity for them to meet other Christians and Christian leaders.
 They’ll also want to meet hall mates, etc. I’d depart and let them have dinner with other students.